The Highest Risk Area for GDPR Compliance: Processing HR Data

 Hendrik Muschal is a partner in Ogletree Deakins’ Berlin office.
 He advises numerous German and international clients on all aspects of individual employment law, collective employment law in both the private and public sector, international employment law and criminal labor law.
 Hendrik is strongly involved in international business activities, particularly in the field of international investments and cross-border transactions as well as global HR management.
 One of the focal points of...

-Ms. Vanderzanden is a Shareholder in the Boston office and Co-Chair of the firm’s Data Privacy practice group.
+Ms. Vanderzanden is a Shareholder in the Boston and Portland (ME) offices, and Co-Chair of the firm’s Data Privacy Practice Group.
 She specializes in the areas of privacy, restrictive covenant, wage and hour, discrimination and labor and employment litigation and counseling.
-She devotes her practice to helping employers with employment-related disputes, conducting investigations and providing counsel to clients seeking to reduce their potential for liability to their employees and third parties.
-She has...
+She devotes her practice to helping employers with employment-related disputes, conducting investigations and providing counsel to clients seeking to reduce their potential for liability to their employees and third...

 Mr. Riga concentrates his practice in the area of employee benefits and privacy and security issues.
 Mr. Riga's benefits practice includes work with funds and employers to design, maintain, merge and terminate qualified retirement plans and health and welfare plans.
 Mr. Riga prepares determination letters and voluntary compliance program submissions and assists employers and funds on COBRA, Medicare Part D, and HIPAA compliance.
 Mr. Riga evaluates contribution and withdrawal liability...